csc-ubc-okanagan/workshops/docs/R_fundamental-concepts-with-RStudio.md

 The function `class()` will tell you what kind of structure your data are held in.

 > `class()`, when called on a vector, will report on the data type, which should be read as the type of atomic vector you have.
-An array is multi-dimensional vector, a matrix is the special case where there are only two dimensions.
+An array is a multi-dimensional vector, a matrix is the special case where there are only two dimensions.

 ```r